 QuarterSpot is an online lender that offers a short-term loan product.
-Founded in 2013, the company has yet to hit the same level of name recognition as some of its competitors like OnDeck and Kabbage.
+Founded in 2013, the company has yet to hit the same level of name recognition as some of its competitors, such as OnDeck and Kabbage.
 Regardless, QuarterSpot stands out from the competition for a couple of different reasons.

-The merchants who would benefit the most from using QuarterSpot are those who plan on repaying the loan before their term is up.
+The merchants who would benefit the most from using QuarterSpot are those who plan on repaying their loan before the term is up.
 Unlike many of its competitors, QuarterSpot’s loans are fully amortizing, which means you can save money on the cost of the loan by repaying early.

 This lender also offers the option of repaying on a weekly basis, an arrangement many merchants find easier to handle than the standard daily repayments common in the industry.

 I would not recommend QuarterSpot for every eligible business because the capital is very expensive.
 However, because QuarterSpot has eliminated some of the less-than-stellar characteristics of borrowing money for such a short period of time, this lender is worth considering if you don’t have access to less expensive forms of debt.

 Read on for the details!

 These are the qualifications for getting funding from QuarterSpot: